Experiencing Snow In Sedona

 Bell Rock Pathway With Snow

 An early morning snow dusting on the Bell Rock pathway in the Village of Oak Creek.
+This trailhead is a good option for easy access to hike after a snow storm.

 View of a snow dusted Thunder mountain winter of 2022.